openfaas/faas/contrib/HACK.md

 ## Build a development API Gateway

-Create `functions/gateway:latest-dev`
+1. Build a new development Docker image:

 ```
 $ cd gateway/
 $ ./build.sh
 ```

-Now edit the gateway service in your `docker-compose.yml` file and deploy the stack.

-If you want to use an overridden name then pass in the tag to the `./build.sh` script such as `./build.sh test-1`.
+This creates a Docker image with the name `functions/gateway:latest-dev`, but if you want to use something else then pass the tag as an argument to the `./build.sh` script.
+I.e. `./build.sh labels-pr`.

+3. Now edit the Docker image for the `gateway` service in your `docker-compose.yml` file.

+4. Redeploy the stack.

+Test.
+Repeat.

 ## Hack on the UI for the API Gateway